-CARS.COM — In the first quarter of 2017, the average new car ran $31,400 after incentives.
-That's according to Thomas King, a vice president at J.D.
+CARS.COM — In the first quarter of 2017, the average price on a new car ran $31,400 after incentives.
+That’s according to Thomas King, a vice president at J.D.
 Power and Associates, who spoke today at an automotive forum held by J.D.
 Power and the National Automobile Dealers Association on the eve of the 2017 New York International Auto Show.

 Despite skyrocketing discounts, that number is still on the rise.
 How much are those discounts?
-Try $3,563 per car in March, by Autodata Corp.'s count — up $452 (14.6 percent) from a year ago and the seventh consecutive month of double-digit increases.
+Try a cost of $3,563 per car in March, by Autodata Corp.’s count — up $452 (14.6 percent) from a year ago and the seventh consecutive month of double-digit increases.
 J.D.
 Power pegs it even higher: more than $4,000 per car at the end of 2016.

 “You only fix this problem in one of two ways: Take a production cut, try and stimulate the demand through incentives,” King said.
 Production cuts, he added, “are so painful.”